yal103/sp25-cse110-lab4/expose/javascript/part1.md

 5. What is printed by line 13?
 If the code returns an error, explain why.

 > The code returns an **error**.
 Since `let` has block scope, `result` is only accessible inside the `if` block it was declared in.
 Since line 13 is outside of the `if` block, trying to access `result` with return an error.

+**const declaration**

+The const keyword gives its variable the same scope as the let keyword.
+Declaring a variable with the const prevents it from being reassigned after it is assigned for the first time, much like the final keyword in Java, making it useful for declaring constants in your programs.

 ![image3](images/image3.png)